asherikov/codeincomplete/README.md

   <https://github.com/copperspice/doxypress>, but they do not seem to be
   significantly better than doxygen ATM.

+- Do not use file name in “@file” doxygen command in header comments – it is optional.
+Explicit names are error-prone and may become invalid due to renamings.

 - Each repository must contain a README.md file with a brief description of its purpose.